haaag/profiles-dmenu-browser/README.md

-# Simple Script for launching Brave's Profiles
+# Simple Script for launching browser's Profiles

-It takes care of reading the 'Preferences' file in each profile directory in `$XDG_CONFIG_HOME/BraveSoftware/Brave-Browser/`, gets the name of the profile, pipes to dmenu and opens brave with the selected profile.
+It takes care of reading the 'Preferences' file in each profile directory in `$XDG_CONFIG_HOME/BraveSoftware/Brave-Browser/` or `$XDG_CONFIG_HOME/chromium/`, gets the name of the profile, pipes to dmenu and opens brave with the selected profile.

 __The profile name must be unique.__